 With the upright bike, you’ll notice your hips moving side to side – this is constantly keeping your core muscles engaged helping to tone and define.

-The spin bike in this case is the bike that is going to benefit you the most.
+The indoor cycling bike in this case is the bike that is going to benefit you the most.
 Not only are you moving side to side but you can also pedal seated or standing.
 This up and down motion is going to put your abdominal muscles under more stress so you perform your workout more effectively and with this additional stress comes toning.

 Using the resistance on your bike is another great way of helping to tone your stomach muscles.